 - Hand baste the accent band in place all around.
 We used a contrasting thread to hand baste the bottom of the band first to the lining and then along the outside.
 By using the contrasting color and making sure our basting lines matched, it was easier to insure our topstitching would catch both sides.

 - Using a contrasting thread (we used Tangerine), topstitch along both the top and the bottom of the band.

-NOTE: We used our Janome walking foot for this step to keep all the layers from shifting.
+NOTE: We used our Janome Even Feed/Walking foot for this step to keep all the layers from shifting.
 If you have trouble stitching past the magnetic clasp, you can stop the seam on either side of the clasps, then change to a Zipper foot, which will allow you to get closer to the clasps to complete the seam.